captn3m0/security-engineering-ebook/README.md

 ## How to generate the book?

 Run `./generate.sh`.
 You will need `pdftk`, and `wget` installed.
-Alternatively, you can run it using Docker:grinning:
+Alternatively, you can run it using Docker.

 ### Docker